Table of Contents

 It is pretty much easy to dodge aside the UX as a trivial matter dealing with “experience” and “feel” from the product, but if not taken seriously, it will turn into a poor user experience and can prove to be more expensive than the good UX.
 Therefore, it makes absolute sense to invest in UX and dig deeper to calculate the ROI for UX.
 So, let’s dive in to find out why we need to calculate the economic outcome of our UX efforts in detail:

-Reduction in long-term costs: The costs associated with solving your client’s problem after the launch of the product may seem to be insignificant but can prove to be pricey at the later point of time in the future.
+Reduction in long-term costs: The costs associated with solving your client’s problem after the launch of the product may seem to be insignificant but can prove to be pricey at a later point of time in the future.
 If you have thoroughly undertaken the market research, an understanding of your users’ needs and preferences and crafted accurate, data-driven customer journey maps, the users are going to encounter very few issues or problems.
-This, in turn, will reduce the time required to address the customer grievances over phone calls, emails, chat or through support tickets.
+This, in turn, will reduce the time required to address the customer grievances over phone calls, emails, chat, or through support tickets.
 This might not seem to be a tremendous problem right now but running a redesign and redevelopment after the product has been launched and grown, would be very expensive.

 Higher sales and conversions:

 As per the British advertising tycoon, David Ogilvy, “If it doesn’t sell, it isn’t creative”.
 This thesis holds true not just for marketing but for user experience as well.
-Sales blocks and confusions during the buying journey can be destructive, so thorough research during the initial phase of design and following the best industry practices in design can eliminate these blocks.
+Sales blocks and confusion during the buying journey can be destructive, so thorough research during the initial phase of design and following the best industry practices in design can eliminate these blocks.
 Therefore, better results can be achieved by investing in the UX of the product, resulting in higher sales and conversions.
-If at this stage, you notice a number of abandoned shopping carts or un-finished signups and consider them as significant business loss, it is high time you review the current state of your product’s UX.
+If at this stage, you notice a number of abandoned shopping carts or un-finished signups and consider them as significant business losses, it is high time you review the current state of your product’s UX.

 Increased productivity: The human resource is often neglected the most in an organization.
 But, by investing in UX for your precious human resource, you can avail the benefit of saved working hours for all the employees.
 Besides this, enhanced productivity, greater efficiency, and employee retention are few other benefits that accrue from investing in UX for employees.
 An organization’s goal should be to make every minute of its personnel count and bring value to the business.